-Termite infestations can often go undetected, and these insects eat 24/7, meaning they pose a formidable threat to your home.
+Termite bait stations can be used in the treatment of termites -- specifically subterranean termites, the most prevalent species in the U.S. -- which form networks of underground tunnels as they forage for food.
+Termite infestations can often go undetected, and because these insects eat 24/7, they can pose a formidable threat to your home.
 Three main species, the subterranean termite, the drywood termite and the Formosan termite, are found in the United States.
-Termite traps can be used in the treatment of termites -- specifically subterranean termites -- the most prevalent species in the U.S., which form networks of underground tunnels as they forage for food.

 If these pests are an issue around your home, termite traps (bait stations) might seem like a good solution.
 What are they and do they actually work?
 Read on to find out more.

 “Termite traps" are bait stations placed in or above the ground around your home.
 These devices aren't actually called “termite traps," nor do they actually trap termites.
 These stations contain a bait – often containing wood, paper or cellulose – that the termites feed on and spread throughout the rest of their colony, thereby eliminating the colony.
 As the worker termites crawl around near the colony in search of food sources, they find the bait and eat it.
 Most baits are slow acting, allowing the termites to return to the colony and spread the bait to others.

 Outdoor termite bait stations: above ground and in-ground

 Outdoor termite bait bait stations are typically placed in areas that are heavily trafficked by termites.
 Underground bait stations are only used for subterranean termites, targeting them where they live.

 Bait stations can provide an effective, long-term solution for termite issues.
 While the bait is designed to act slowly, it does allow for the destruction of all castes of termites, including reproductives, soldiers and workers.
 The workers feed the bait to all other colony members and it disrupts their ability to molt and reproduce so they die as the mechanics of their growth process is disrupted.